-The photon absorbing probability $\epsilon$ is estimated by,
+The photon absorbing probability $\epsilon$ is estimated by

-where $\kappa_{\mathrm{ff}}$ and $\kappa_{\mathrm{es}}$ are the electron free-free absorption and scattering coefficients, respectively.
-For a plasma in a strongly magnetized environment, the absorption and scattering coefficients need to be reevaluated, as the effects of vacuum polarization on the spectrum become significant when the magnetic field strength is approximately the quantum critical field $B_\mathrm{Q}=m^2c^3/(\hbar e)=4.4\times10^{13}$ G. The particle $s$ scattering opacity coefficients are given by \citep[e.g.,][]{Ventura1979PhRvD,VenturaNagel1979ApJ,Nagel1980ApJ,HoLai2003MNRAS},
+where $\kappa_{\mathrm{ff}}$ and $\kappa_{\mathrm{es}}$ are the electron free--free absorption and scattering coefficients, respectively.
+For a plasma in a strongly magnetized environment, the absorption and scattering coefficients need to be reevaluated, as the effects of vacuum polarization on the spectrum become significant when the magnetic field strength is approximately the quantum critical field $B_\mathrm{Q}=m_\mathrm{e}^2c^3/(\hbar e)=4.4\times10^{13}$ G. The particle $s$ scattering opacity coefficients are given by \citep[e.g.,][]{Ventura1979PhRvD,VenturaNagel1979ApJ,Nagel1980ApJ,HoLai2003MNRAS}

-where $j$=1, 2 for the X-mode and O-mode \footnote{The two photon polarization modes are termed the ordinary mode (O-mode, j=2), which is polarized parallel to the $\vec{k}-\vec{B}$ plane, where $\vec{k}$ is photon wave vector and $\vec{B}$ is magnetic field, and the extraordinary mode (X-mode, j=1), which is polarized perpendicular to that plane.}. $Z$ and $A$ are the charge and the mass number of ion, respectively. $\sigma_\mathrm{T}$ is Thomson cross section, $m_\mathrm{e}$ is the electron mass, $n_\mathrm{s}$ is the number density of the particle, $\omega_\mathrm{Bs}$ is the cyclotron frequency of the particle in the plasma, and $\nu_\mathrm{s}$ is the damping rate of the particle.
-The cyclic components $\left|e_\alpha^j\right|$ is given by,
+where $j$=1, 2 for the X-mode and O-mode \footnote{The two photon polarization modes are termed the ordinary mode (O-mode, j=2), which is polarized parallel to the $\vec{k}-\vec{B}$ plane, where $\vec{k}$ is the photon wavevector and $\vec{B}$ is the magnetic field, and the extraordinary mode (X-mode, j=1), which is polarized perpendicular to that plane.}. $Z$ and $A$ are the charge and the mass number of ion, respectively. $\sigma_\mathrm{T}$ is the Thomson cross section, $m_\mathrm{e}$ is the electron mass, $n_\mathrm{s}$ is the number density of the particle, $\omega_\mathrm{Bs}$ is the cyclotron frequency of the particle in the plasma, and $\nu_\mathrm{s}$ is the damping rate of the particle.
+The cyclic component $\left|e_\alpha^j\right|$ is given by